dgurudot/tg/help/en-US/HELP-ADMIN-OVERVIEW.md

 **Tiles:** tap a tile to open the screen behind it.

 **Daily checks:** each check shows OK, a warning or a failure, with a count.
-Tap a check to open its list.
+Tap a check to open the screen that owns it.
 With Edit access you can use **Run checks** to run them again.

-**Nearest a limit:** the items closest to a risk limit, taken from your clients' journals.
-Items at 90% of a limit or more show gold, and items at or over the limit show red.
-If nothing has been measured yet, you see "No limits have been measured yet."
+**Nearest a limit:** the items closest to a risk limit, taken from your clients' journals, with a bar for how much of the limit is used.
+Items at 90% or more show gold, and items at or over the limit show red.
+The card appears once limits have been measured; until then it is not shown.

 **Nothing to show:** a new group with no activity shows "Nothing to show for this tenant yet."

+**On a phone:** the top of the page shows **Approvals** (open approvals) and **Checks** (how many checks need attention).
+Tap Approvals to open it, or Checks to jump to the list.
+Pull down to refresh, or tap **Refresh** beside the update time.

+**Fresh and stale data:** Overview shows the last result it loaded, with the time it was loaded, and never refreshes on its own.
+Results are kept for a few minutes and reused when you come back.
+If the data on screen is older than that, or a refresh failed and you chose **Show last loaded**, a gold line says "Showing data from hh:mm.
+Refresh to update."
+Press **Refresh** when you want current numbers.